kevalpanwala27/Band-Name-Generator-Python/README.md

 # Band-Name-Generator-Python
 These is a simple project made by using python language.
-In the project, python input function and string concatination is used.
+In the project, basic python concepts are used.